fatemehazimi990/HS2S/README.md

 torchvision==0.6,
 tqdm
 ```
-For training, download the Youtube-VOS from [here](https://competitions.codalab.org/competitions/19544#participate-get_data).
+For training on Youtube-VOS, download the dataset from [here](https://competitions.codalab.org/competitions/19544#participate-get_data) and modify the data paths in train.py.
-Modify the data paths in train.py and run the following command.
+Finally, run the following command.
 ```
 python train.py
 ```